On Deck: Two voices are better than one

-This article first appeared in the December 31-January 6 issue of the hard-copy Phuket Gazette newspaper.
+This article first appeared in the January 7-13 issue of the hard-copy Phuket Gazette newspaper.

 Digital subscribers may download the full newspaper, this week and every week, by clicking here.